diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 2/00 - MongoDB Intro.md

-- **Databases are typically** [persisted](https://en.wikipedia.org/wiki/Persistence_(computer_science)), which means that even if our program stops for some reason, data still persists and we can access the data later.
+- **Databases are typically** [persisted](https://en.wikipedia.org/wiki/Persistence_(computer_science)), which means that even if our program stops for some reason, data will still persists and we can access the stored data later.